This winter salad is proof that summertime doesn’t have a chokehold on all the good salads.

 Here’s how (it’s so easy!)

-On top of the pomegranates, I’ve also got this delicious salad topped with crisp, fresh fennel, sweet tangerines, and sugared bacon.
+On top of the pomegranates, I’ve also got this delicious salad topped with crisp, fresh fennel and sweet tangerines.

 - Add the salad mix to a large bowl.